Skip to content

 What's the fastest way to recover from a hangover in Ibiza?

 There's no instant cure, but the fastest evidence-based recovery is: aggressive oral rehydration with electrolytes (oral rehydration salts beat sports drinks), 1g paracetamol (NOT ibuprofen on an empty queasy stomach), light salty food when you can keep it down, and sleep.
-For severe symptoms (persistent vomiting, dizziness, dehydration signs), IV fluid replacement at a clinic or via home-visit doctor restores function in 30–45 minutes.
+For severe symptoms (persistent vomiting, dizziness, dehydration signs), see a doctor — a home-visit doctor can assess you and treat what's treatable at home, and severe dehydration that needs intravenous fluids is handled in hospital.

 When is a hangover actually a medical concern?